krishaamer/green-filter-research/research/literature/sustainability.md

 -   European Commission (2022) Ecodesign for sustainable products

 ## Biomarkers vs Ecomarkers {#biomarkers-vs-ecomarkers}

+-   **Blood testing and biomarkers allow people to track their health.
+I’m introducing the concept of ‘eco-markers’ to follow the sustainability of human activities.**

 -   There is a parallel in health to sustainability and indeed both are inextricably linked.